-John Cadogan is a chemist specialising in the reaction mechanisms of organic compounds, which include nearly all those whose molecules contain carbon.
+John Cadogan was a chemist specialising in the reaction mechanisms of organic compounds, which include nearly all those whose molecules contain carbon.
 He discovered what is now known as the Cadogan reaction.
 This important chemical reaction has applications in the manufacture of drugs, dyes and plastics.

 In 1979 John joined BP, providing leadership of the company’s research activities.
 In 1994, he became the first Director General of Research Councils at the then Office of Science and Technology.
 He was a member of the Royal Commission on Criminal Justice, from which followed a change in the law to enable the widespread use of DNA analysis.